• Home

 DEAR Time

-Particpation in Young Writer's Award
+Participation in the Young Writer's Award

-Jamiatul Ummah frequently particpates in the Young Writer's Award held annualy to further promote reading and writing.
+Jamiatul Ummah frequently participates in the Young Writer's Award held annualy to further promote reading and writing.
 In 2018, one of our pupils won the final in the Young Muslim Writer's Award Competition.
 The pupil has now gone on to authoring his own books.

 • Teachers promote literacy and numeracy well.
 One of the school’s current initiatives is getting pupils to read more widely.
 This is proving successful and pupils’ reading skills and appreciation of different types of writing, from poetry to fiction are improving well.